Murder Mystery Game AI

 Your cold case file should flow logically from overview to detail.
 Start with a cover page featuring the case title, case number, and a classification stamp like "COLD CASE FILE - CONFIDENTIAL" to set the investigative tone immediately.
 Follow this with a table of contents so players can quickly reference specific documents.

-Next, include a concise case summary (one page maximum) that gives players the crime overview.
 Then organize suspect dossiers into individual sections, followed by evidence documents—autopsy reports, crime scene photos, witness statements, and forensic analyses.
-Add a chronological timeline of events and conclude with investigation notes that pose questions for players to consider.

 Formatting Best Practices